PriyankaYadav1611/smartchat/README.md

 # Smart Chat
-## This is a smartchat application backend repo
+## This is a smartchat application's backend repo